Key facts

 Career outcomes

 Cyber security is not just limited to the realm of IT.
-It exists in health, science, automotive, agriculture, and much more.
+It exists in the health, science, automotive and agriculture sectors, among others.
 Other areas might include government, military, banking, telecommunications, and retail.
 Wherever digital information is present, there is a need for specialists to combat cybercrime and cyber terrorism.
 After completing this degree, you will have the skills to carve out your niche in an ever-evolving landscape.

 Career options are varied, with opportunities to work anywhere in the world as a: